quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 # Overview

-This document describes how the HTTP/3 and QPACK can be expressed in qlog using the schema defined in {{QLOG-MAIN}}.
+This document defines an additional schema that can be used with the schema defined in {{QLOG-MAIN}} at "qlog_version" of "0.4" to express events related to HTTP/3 and QPACK.
+The URI for this schema is "urn:ietf:params:qlog:h3-events-06".

 HTTP/3 and QPACK events are defined with a category, a name (the concatenation of "category" and "event"), an "importance", an optional "trigger", and "data" fields.

 Some data fields use complex datastructures.
 These are represented as enums or re-usable definitions, which are grouped together on the bottom of this document